Timing Quick Start: 10 Easy Steps for Time Tracking Success

 Learn More About the Web App

-Bonus Step 11: Sharing Is Caring
+Step 10: Sharing Is Caring

 Tracking time by yourself is all good and well.
 But tracking it together is twice as fun!